ssfsx17/sky-islands/core.md

 #### Rating 15

+**Charge Absorption**:

+- Reaction
+- Reserves 1 AP
+- When you take more than 1 elemental damage, you gain one elemental charge per 20 damage whose element type is the same as the damage, for a minimum of 1 charge gained.
+Afterwards, you then add half your Power Level to your Armor against that instance of damage.

 **Charging Melee Dual Strike**:

+- Technique
+- 1 AP
 - 8 energy
-- Do two melee weapon attacks against one target.
+- Do two melee or reach weapon attacks against one target.
 For each attack, if you do more than 1 damage, then you also gain an elemental charge.

 **Elemental Melee Pillar Strike**:

+- Technique
+- 1 AP
 - 8 energy
-- Do a melee weapon attack at all enemies within an adjacent 3-foot-radius area, reaching up to 30,000 feet upwards and downwards until hitting terrain or clouds.
+- Do a melee or reach weapon attack at all enemies within an adjacent 3-foot-radius area, reaching up to 30,000 feet upwards and downwards until hitting terrain or clouds.
 Its damage type is changed to be of the linked element.
 Note that attacking something like a dragon or airship from 30,000 feet away could be quite difficult due to the required horizontal positioning, but still has a non-zero chance of success.

 **Crippling Melee Strike**:

+- Technique
+- 1 AP
 - 8 energy
-- Do a melee weapon attack.
+- Do a melee or reach weapon attack.
 Its damage type is changed to be of the linked element.
 It also adds a status condition to the enemy based on the element used.
   - Air: Adds the Shocked status to the target.
     - **Shocked** - Magical Power and Magical Armor are halved.
 Removed whenever you take Earth elemental damage.
 Can be removed by spending all action points to breathe and calm down from the shock.
   - Crystal: Adds the Bleeding status to the target.